shobes572/The_Beverage_Viber/README.md

 ## Description
 > This project was built by Coffee and Tea aficionados.
 The goal was to help with the ever internal debate of whether to have a steamy hot cup of tea, or that jittery goodness of Java Joe.
 The beverage viber helps you decide if you'd like to have a Coffee or Tea, and will generate a recipe that coordiates with your choice.
-If you have no clue, well then let our random generizer decide for you!
+If you have no clue, well then let our random generator decide for you!
 This was built using the node tools ```mysql2``` ``` express```  ```dotenv``` and ```sequelize```.
 [Video]()

 ## Installation